DCUSnSLab/SCV/README.md

 - `localization.launch`: Initializes localization modules
 - `planning.launch`: Starts the path planning modules
 - `full_system.launch`: Launches the complete autonomous driving stack

-## Contributing
-For contribution guidelines, please contact the project maintainers.

-## License
-This project is licensed under the terms specified in the LICENSE file.